Page replacement algorithm: Precleaning

 Most replacement algorithms simply return the target page as their result.
 This means that if target page is dirty (that is, contains data that have to be written to the stable storage before page can be reclaimed), I/O has to be initiated to send that page to the stable storage (to clean the page).
 In the early days of virtual memory, time spent on cleaning was not of much concern, because virtual memory was first implemented on systems with full duplex channels to the stable storage, and cleaning was customarily overlapped with paging.
 Contemporary commodity hardware, on the other hand, does not support full duplex transfers, and cleaning of target pages becomes an issue.

 To deal with this situation, various precleaning policies are implemented.
 Precleaning is the mechanism that starts I/O on dirty pages that are (likely) to be replaced soon.
 The idea is that by the time the precleaned page is actually selected for the replacement, the I/O will complete and the page will be clean.
 Precleaning assumes that it is possible to identify pages that will be replaced next.
 Precleaning that is too eager can waste I/O bandwidth by writing pages that manage to get re-dirtied before being selected for replacement.

-Anticipatory paging

-Some systems use demand paging—waiting until a page is actually requested before loading it into RAM.

-Other systems attempt to reduce latency by guessing which pages not in RAM are likely to be needed soon, and pre-loading such pages into RAM, before that page is requested.
-(This is often in combination with pre-cleaning, which guesses which pages currently in RAM are not likely to be needed soon, and pre-writing them out to storage).

-When a page fault occurs, "anticipatory paging" systems will not only bring in the referenced page, but also the next few consecutive pages (analogous to a prefetch input queue in a CPU).

-The swap prefetch mechanism goes even further in loading pages (even if they are not consecutive) that are likely to be needed soon.